Japan (Day 8) – Kyoto, Part 1

 Traditional wooden house in Kyoto

-My favorite is this particularly sweet-looking house!
+My favourite is this particularly sweet-looking house!
 It might have been an eatery or something.

 Shops in Kyoto